palak21/Performed-text-mining-on-tweets-using-keywords-to-find-the-availability-of-hospital-beds-in-the-stat/README.md

 -For Elasticsearch domain, choose the domain you created in Step 4.

--For Index, type name.
 -In the S3 backup section, for Backup mode, choose Failed Records Only.
-- For S3 bucket, choose Create new.
--In the Create S3 bucket window, for S3 bucket name, specify a unique name.
-You do not need to use the name elsewhere in this tutorial.
-However, Amazon S3 bucket names are required to be globally unique.

-Add permissions for your Kinesis Data Firehose delivery stream to access your Elasticsearch Service cluster:
-a.
-Select the newly created stream and choose the
-IAM role.
-b.
-In the IAM window that opens, choose Add inline policy.
-c.
-On the Create policy page, choose Choose a service and search for Elasticsearch in the search box.
-Figure 16: Create policy – choose a service search box
-d.
-Select the check box for All Elasticsearch Service actions.

 Step 6: **Create an Amazon Kinesis Data Analytics Application**
-You are now ready to create the Amazon Kinesis Data Analytics application to aggregate data from your streaming web log data and store it in your Amazon ES domain.
-To create the Amazon Kinesis Data Analytics application:
 1. Open the Amazon Kinesis Analytics console at https://console.aws.amazon.com/kinesisanalytics.
  Create new application.